Chicago Rockford International Airport: Facilities

+The original airport terminal dates from about 1955.
+Also in the 1950s the airport got its first control tower with the expansion of services from Braniff, Mid-Continent, and Ozark.
+Radar was installed in the tower in the 1970s, and the airport soon began operating 24/7.

 Passenger

 The current terminal was built in 1987 in an effort to expand airline service in Rockford, but bus service to O'Hare International Airport kept most airlines away from Rockford.
 Passenger service was lost completely from 2001 to 2003.
 An upgrade to the terminal in 2005 brought more jetways, escalators, and improved baggage handling equipment (the previous system catered to smaller turboprop aircraft rather than jets).
 In 2013, the terminal was renamed the Donald A. Manzullo International Terminal.
 In 2017, the airport received a grant to expand both passenger terminals and cargo areas.

 Cargo Zone

+The airport has billed itself as a centralized location in northern Illinois for cargo service.
+United Parcel Service opened the first of multiple cargo facilities at the airport in 1994.
+The largest ramp at the airport, it has parking spaces for up to 40 jet aircraft.